Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Be sure to check the schedule for any specific farm activities you want to try, especially horse riding and animal milking.

-With the largest public art collection in Western Canada, there’s a lot to take in at the Glenbow.
-They manage to snag quite a few international exhibitions – we’ve seen the works of Botero here and a fashion exhibit of Dior here.
+With the largest public art collection in Western Canada, the Glenbow has a lot to offer.
+They also manage to snag quite a few international exhibitions—we’ve seen Botero’s works and a Dior fashion exhibit here.

 Additionally, they have one of the most comprehensive collections of minerals such as crystals, gems and metals in North America.
 This museum is most famous for housing one of the largest indigenous collections in Canada.